FAQs from cities

 How can the Global Active City programme be relevant to our work as an international federation?

 The target group for the Active Well-being Initiative is the same as the target group for sporting bodies seeking prospective hosts for their international events: cities.
-The Global Active City programme supports cities to develop holistic physical activity and sport for all strategies.
+The Global Active City Certification supports cities to develop holistic physical activity and sport for all strategies.
 International federations can therefore make use of the programme to ensure that their host cities integrate the event as part of a wider approach to promote physical activity.
-The Global Active City programme can also be applied to a region or be supported through national policies.
+The Global Active City approach can also be applied to a region or be supported through national policies.

 Can the Active Well-being Initiative help to improve the legacy of sporting events?